The Tales of Hoffman

 Hoffmann and Olympia join them and whirl faster and faster

 until Hoffmann falls.
-A guest, feeling vengeful over losing money in the haggling
+A guest, feeling vengeful over losing money in

 grabs Olympia and tears her apart.